YPashovkin/weatherApp/README.md

-## Add the api key
+## Add an api key

-- Go to api/http-client
+- Go to the file api/http-client

-add the api key to params
+add an api key to params

 ## Running the app